CI Runs

 Triggering a workflow

-- In the App Detail view, tap Trigger Build (or the equivalent button shown in the CI section).
+- In the App Detail view, tap Trigger Build.

-- Select the workflow file you want to run (Mainline lists all workflow files in your repo's
+- Select the workflow file you want to run.

 - Tap Trigger.
-Mainline dispatches the workflow via the GitHub API and immediately opens the run monitor for the new run.
+Mainline opens the live run monitor as soon as the new run appears.

 Cleaning up build artifacts